Master of Science in Nursing

 Graduates of the MSN portion of the program meet all requirements to sit for the national certification examination in their specialty area of family nurse practitioner or pediatric nurse practitioner.
 They are prepared to offer care at the advanced practice level to select populations and are able to perform all activities encompassed in the traditional scope of practice.

-At the completion of the program the Doctor of Nursing Practice (DNP) graduate will be able to practice at the highest level of professional practice to:
+At the completion of the MSN program the graduate will be prepared to demonstrate the following outcomes.

 BSN to DNP Areas of Study and Progression Plans